-Sure, the sales tax may not be applied to most groceries and medicines, however, it is still applied to a number of other necessities such as child care needs, cleaning supplies, and essential household services.
+Sure, the sales tax may not be applied to most groceries and medicines.
+However, it is still applied to a number of other necessities such as child care needs, cleaning supplies, feminine hygiene products, and essential household goods.
 When taken at a percentage of income, the 17% increase in sales tax, indiscriminately applied, affects one’s liability less and less the more that one makes.
 An extra 50 cents on diapers may not seem like much to someone who is making $75,000.
 However, when someone is dependent on WIC or SNAP to feed their family and are picking bills out of a hat to determine which ones to pay for that month, that extra 50 cents adds even more weight to their already crushing financial circumstances.
 Artificially inflating the cost of simply surviving is an undue hardship and one that we should avoid.

 2. Using sales tax to pay for property tax relief is simply a bad idea

 A lower property tax rate is appealing to almost any homeowner you talk to and it is a favorite talking point of many municipal candidates around election time.
 It’s no wonder, then, that property tax relief is one of the first benefits sold to voters when a sales tax increase is proposed.
 Putting aside the fact that such relief never truly materializes, (rates go down, assessments skyrocket), the very concept of shifting tax liability from property owners to a general sales tax is never a good idea and is always regressive.